Understanding Transmission Costs in Your Power Bill4 min read

 Should I lock in my transmission rates?

 The answer to this question greatly depends on your business’ budget and risk tolerance.
-Customers that value budget certainty may select a product that locks in these component costs, while customers that want flexibility in managing them can choose to “pass though” these costs.
-A third option is a hybrid approach to managing these costs called a “price adjust” product.
+Customers that value budget certainty may select a product that locks in these component costs, while customers that want flexibility in managing them can choose to “pass through” these costs.
+Hybrid options to managing these costs include a “price adjust” product and a “cost adjust” product.
 The price adjust product allows customers to lock in a rate based on their NSPL value and the current PJM posted transmission rates but any future transmission rate changes, up or down, will be passed through to the customer on their invoice.
+The cost adjust product allows customers to lock in a rate based on their NSPL value and current PJM posted transmission rate but any future transmission rate changes, up or down, and any future NSPL value changes, up or down, will be passed through to the customer on their invoice.

 Do I have options to fix or pass through transmission rates in non-competitive markets?

-No. Only competitive retail energy markets offer the many options for businesses and government agencies that allow for more insight and better management of energy costs.
+No. Only competitive retail energy markets offer the many options that allow for more insight and better management of energy costs for businesses and government agencies.
 Customers of competitive energy suppliers like Constellation can choose from a wide array of products to meet their business goals and their approach to budget, risk and cost management.
-From fixed-price options that lock in rates for budget certainty to index-based and block options that allow for more flexibility and customization, energy end-users can select products that bring value.
+From fixed-price options that lock in rates for budget certainty to index-based and block options that allow for more flexibility and customization, energy end users can select products that bring value.

-To stay up to date on the latest changes in the market that may affect your energy bill, please subscribe to receive our blog updates straight to your inbox at constellation.com/subscribe.
+To stay up to date on the latest changes in the market that may affect your energy bill, please subscribe to receive our blog updates in your inbox at constellation.com/subscribe.